Click here for the home page

 Everyday Life in Ancient Egypt

 For a while, at least until the end of the Old Kingdom, the "humanity" caste was subdivided into three groups: Iry-Pat (also spelled Iry-Paut), Henemmet, and Rekhyt.
 The Iry-Pat were the original nobility, who could trace their ancestry back to the first worshippers of Horus.
-At first the pharaoh and his courtiers were Iry-Pat only; in the tombs of Old Kingdom nobles, funeral texts pointed it out if the deceased was not Iry-Pat, meaning that he had become successful through some other means besides family connections.
+It has also been suggested that like the Maori of New Zealand, the Iry-Pat traced their ancestry to the crew of a specific ship that brought them to Egypt in predynastic days.
+At first the king and his courtiers were Iry-Pat only; in the tombs of Old Kingdom nobles, funeral texts pointed it out if the deceased was not Iry-Pat, meaning that he had become successful through some other means besides family connections.
 As for the other groups, the Henemmet ("Sun People") were the indigenous population of Upper Egypt, while the Rekhyt ("Lapwings"), the original Lower Egyptians, were ranked lowest of all, because they were in the last part of the country to be conquered during unification.
 The Iry-Pat jealously tried to protect their power by marrying other members of the Iry-Pat group as much as possible, but with commerce and intermarriage being what they are, eventually the differences between the groups blurred until they no longer mattered.

 The households of those who worked for the king were quite elegant and comfortable.
 Such a house was built around an open courtyard, where the main feature was often a decorative pool filled with water lilies.
 The household staff included bakers, brewers, gardeners, musicians and handmaidens, who were either local-born servants or slaves captured on military expeditions to Libya, Nubia or the Holy Land.
 Banquets were boisterous affairs, where the main dish was a roasted goose or duck, accompanied by side dishes heaped high with bread, figs, and dates.
 At these affairs scantily-clad servants handled the needs of guests, while dancers and harpists provided entertainment.
 Beer and wine were made on the premises, and it was considered a compliment to the host if you got too drunk to get home without help.